 Joe then decides to turn around and swim all the way back to the island.

 During my mortgage refinance, I pulled a Joe.
 Let me explain why.
+It was the hardest refinance ever.

 A Costly Mortgage Refinancing Miscalculation